themeum/kirki/readme.txt

 * NEW: Google fonts now only show valid variants & subsets in typography controls.
 * NEW: Implemented partial refreshes for WP 4.5 using a "partial_refresh" argument (formatted as an array).
 * NEW: Better autoloader & improved file structure.
-* NEW: Deprecated the `Kirki_Field_Sanitize` class in favor of a more simplified & robust implementation.
+* NEW: Deprecated the `XTKirki_Field_Sanitize` class in favor of a more simplified & robust implementation.
-* NEW: Completely refactored the `Kirki_Field` class, we're migrating to a more OOP model.
+* NEW: Completely refactored the `XTKirki_Field` class, we're migrating to a more OOP model.
-* NEW: Added a new `kirki-generic` control.
+* NEW: Added a new `xtkirki-generic` control.
-* NEW: Deprecated the custom text control and used the new `kirki-generic` control instead.
+* NEW: Deprecated the custom text control and used the new `xtkirki-generic` control instead.
-* NEW: Deprecated the custom textarea control and used the new `kirki-generic` control instead.
+* NEW: Deprecated the custom textarea control and used the new `xtkirki-generic` control instead.
 * NEW: Renamed the `help` argument to `tooltip`. `help` will continue to work as an alias.
 * NEW: Merged the `color` & color-alpha` controls.
 We now use the `color-alpha` control for all colors, and just modify the `data-alpha` property it has.
 * NEW: Started an OOP rewrite of many classes